LaurenQurashi/MakersPortfolio/README.md

    ### Evidence and explanation

+   * [Code Review of Acebook Merge Request](https://github.com/m-budryte/acebook-zuckerbros/pull/35) - To follow an Agile methodology in our Acebook teams, we ensured that at least 2 people reviewed someone else's merge request.
+We added comments and sought after answers before confirming the merges.
+Along with Travis CI running, this ensured that everything in our master branch was good quality code that could be deployed.

+   * [Trello Board for Acebook](https://trello.com/b/VY8HRxj7/zuckerbros) - To follow an Agile methodology in our Acebook group, we also used a card board so that communications could be visualised by all.
+We assigned ourselves to tickets and used Fibonacci numbers to rate the complexity of tasks.
+This ensured that everyone knew who was doing what, and how complex / high priority of a task something was.

    In MakersBnB, We adopted a very Agile approach, as one of my team members had previous experience working Agile.
 We had stand ups every morning to check where we're all at and how we were feeling, along with retros every evening to see where we had left the project for the day.
 We also regularly checked in if we were struggling with something, and if it was a big problem we'd all mob it to sort it out.
 Agile working was very helpful for our group, as we worked towards the goal of strengthening our weaknesses rather than separating our roles out into strict departments.

    ### Feedback

+   Michael (coach): Acebook - "I like the Fibonacci numbers on your Trello board, that's a cool idea.
+It also seems like you've got everything organised clearly on there."

+   Masha: Acebook - "Lauren did a great job ensuring we all knew what she was doing and was first in line to help if someone was stuck on something.
+It was also her idea to see if the group would be happy with independent study in the mornings to research stuff we're implementing in the project."

   ## I Write Code That Is Easy To Change<a name="easy-to-change" />